trousyt/jquery.ohno/readme.md

 Now you have set up validation on two fields and bound to the submit event of the page's form tag.
 Simple.

 You also can have more control over how and when validation is fired.
-Simply caling validate() whenever you would like to validate is possible.
+Simply caling validate() whenever you would like to validate is possible from whatever event you choose.

-You can also immediately receive the validation result by using the option afterValidated.
+To immediately receive the validation result by using the option afterValidated.	var v = new OhNoValidation({ afterValidated: function(result) {
+		alert('Validation returned '+result);
+	}});

 	v.setOption('afterValidated', function(result) {
 		alert('Validation returned '+result);	// Returns boolean value of true or false